Skip to content

 Your preferences.
 Things like:

-• Song Request rules (limits, cooldowns, command names, vote-skip)
+• Song Request rules and blocklist (limits, cooldowns, command names, blocked titles and artists, vote-skip)

 • Stream Widget look and ports (theme, layout, colors, server port)